arewhyaeenn/OOP_CLASSES_OBJECTS_METHODS/README.md

 In Java, there is no such thing as a function; processes cannot be defined outside of a class, so every definition is associated with either a class or with instances of a class.

+That being said, the formal difference between methods and functions is generally ignored by programmers; many professionals don't even know that there is a difference!
+Different sources will make contradicting claims about whether a difference exists and what the exact difference is.
+This is essentially the programmer's equivalent of the Oxford comma debate.
+In most contexts, the words "function" and "method" will be used interchangeably.
+One of the two debuggers that we'll discuss below refers to methods as functions, for instance.
+I've probably erroneously referred to methods as functions a few times already.

 ## Debuggers

 Next we will cover the use of debuggers, integrated into IDEs.
 Debuggers vary greatly between IDEs, but a few core features are usually approximately the same.

 Below are instructions for two debuggers.
 The first, for IntelliJ IDEA, will likely be useful to anyone using an IDE with an integrated debugger.
-If you are using an IDE without an integrated debugger(such as Cloud9) or if the IntelliJ IDEA debugger guide doesn't align with your IDE's debugger and it gives you a headache, you may want to use the OnlineGDB guide instead, as this will allow you to avoid installing a new IDE just for its debugger.
+If you are using an IDE without an integrated debugger (such as Cloud9) or if the IntelliJ IDEA debugger guide doesn't align with your IDE's debugger and it gives you a headache, you may want to use the OnlineGDB guide instead, as this will allow you to avoid installing a new IDE just for its debugger (though you might choose to do so afterward).

 [Debugging with IntelliJ IDEA](./IntelliJDebugger/IntelliJDebugger.md)